-- SEATRACK partners should ensure that device attachment is safe and secure without harmful effects on the birds. - Transmitters should be fully charged prior to their deployment on birds.
+- SEATRACK partners should ensure that device attachment is safe and secure without harmful effects on the birds. - SEATRACK partners are encouraged to seek advice from each other concerning attachment techniques. - Transmitters should be fully charged prior to their deployment on birds.